Configuration

 About

 Beaming is an open source, browser-based puzzle game that involves directing beams through a hexagonal grid.
-The rules and solutions for each puzzle can be inferred by interaction and visual cues.
+The rules and requirements for each puzzle can be inferred by interaction and visual cues.
 If you'd prefer a little more guidance before you get started, you can expand the sections below for more information.

 Table of Contents